For surgeons who have retired from practice

 Note: Do not apply for this status if you are still actively maintaining your certification through the ABS Continuous Certification Program, or through any other ABMS member board.
 If you are approved for the Retired status, you will no longer receive communications from ABS about your certificate(s) or certification status.

 The Retired status does not apply to diplomates who no longer operate but still see patients.
-These diplomates are not considered retired and should submit information about their current clinical activities via the Operative Experience Report on the ABS portal.
+These diplomates are not considered retired and should submit information about their current clinical activities via the ABS portal.

 If you are a retired surgeon who would like to take advantage of this new status, please complete the Diplomate Request for Retired Status online form.
 If you meet the necessary criteria, your status with ABS will be, “Retired in Good Standing.”
 Please note that your status will not say “Certified” unless you are currently participating in the ABS Continuous Certification Program.
 In the case of most retired surgeons, the full status will be, “Not Certified; Retired in Good Standing.”